Irregular Hodge theory: Abstract

 \section{Abstract}

-We introduce a category of possibly irregular holonomic $\mathcal D$-modules which can be endowed in a canonical way with an irregular Hodge filtration, that we call irregular mixed Hodge modules.
-Mixed Hodge modules with their Hodge filtration naturally belong to this category, as well as their twist by $\exp\varphi$ for any meromorphic function $\varphi$.
+We introduce the category of \emph{irregular mixed Hodge modules} consisting of possibly irregular holonomic $D$-modules which can be endowed in a canonical way with a filtration, called the \emph{irregular Hodge filtration}.
+Mixed Hodge modules with their Hodge filtration naturally belong to this category, as well as their twist by the exponential of any meromorphic function.
 This category is stable by various standard functors, which produce many more filtered objects.
-The irregular Hodge filtration satisfies the $E_1$\nobreakdash-degeneration property by a projective morphism.
-This generalizes some results proved in \cite{E-S-Y13,S-Y14}.
-We also show that those rigid irreducible holonomic $\mathcal D$-modules on the complex projective line whose local formal monodromies have eigenvalues of absolute value one, are equipped with such an irregular Hodge filtration in a canonical way, up to a shift of the filtration.
+The irregular Hodge filtration satisfies the $E_1$\nobreakdash-degeneration property with respect to any projective morphism.
+This generalizes some results previously obtained by H.\,Esnault, J.-D.\,Yu and the author.
+We also show that, modulo a condition on eigenvalues of monodromies, any rigid irreducible holonomic $D$-module on the complex projective line underlies an irregular pure Hodge module.
 In a chapter written jointly with Jeng-Daw~Yu, we make explicit the case of irregular mixed Hodge structures, for which we prove in particular a Thom-Sebastiani formula.

 \alttitle{Théorie de Hodge irrégulière} \altkeywords{D-module holonome, module de Hodge mixte, D-module avec structure de twisteur mixte, filtration de Hodge irrégulière, origine Hodge-exponentielle, formule de Thom-Sebastiani}